jungjin0003/Run-Application-as-Root-for-Android/README.md

 ### RARA Install
 If the adb path is not registered in the PATH environment variable, please set the entire path of adb in the registration or ADB environment variable \
+If you download and proceed with the compiled file, proceed with the contents of `Release file` \
 \
 Windows
 ```